What is minimum volatility investing?

 Asset allocation and staying fully invested in equity markets are often two key drivers of portfolio performance.
 But time and time again, even the most disciplined investors abandon their plan as volatility rises and markets sell off.

-Accessing minimum volatility through a low-cost ETF such as the iShares Edge MSCI World Minimum Volatility ETF (WVOL), seeks to mitigate risk and volatility in portfolios and allows investors to stick with their long-term plans and financial goals.
+Accessing minimum volatility through a low-cost ETF such as the iShares MSCI World ex Australia Minimum Volatility ETF (WVOL), can help investors to mitigate risk and volatility in portfolios while sticking with their long-term plans and financial goals.